Knowledge Hub

 Is there a "best" starting point?

-Start with the path closest to your current strengths, not what sounds most impressive.
+Start with the path closest to a learner's current strengths, not what sounds most impressive.

 Yes.
-Many skills transfer between roles, so starting in one area doesn't lock you in forever.
+Many skills transfer between roles, so starting in one area doesn't lock a professional into a permanent choice.

 What pays better: coding or consulting?